bids-standard/bids-starter-kit/src/tutorials/ieeg.md

 Once a folder hierarchy is defined, the folders can be populated with the correct files.
 Here we focus on the files relevant for iEEG data.
-Within the “ieeg” folder, we first copy the raw iEEG data and renamed such that they adhere to the BIDS file naming scheme (e.g.
+Within the “ieeg” folder, we first copy the raw iEEG data and renamed such that they adhere to the BIDS file naming scheme (for example:
 “sub-<subjectlabel>\_ses-<sessionlabel>\_task-<tasklabel>\_run-<runlabel>\_ieeg.<extension>”).
-These data are unprocessed and can have one of several file formats (e.g., BrainVision and EDF formats are supported, NWB, EEGLab and MEF3 formats are allowed).
+These data are unprocessed and can have one of several file formats (for
+example: BrainVision and EDF formats are supported, NWB, EEGLab and MEF3 formats are allowed).

 ### Step 3.
 Add iEEG amplifier metadata